oxidecomputer/newtype-uuid/crates/newtype-uuid/README.md

 ````

 If you have a large number of UUID kinds, consider using
-[`newtype-uuid-macros`] which comes with several convenience features:
+[`newtype-uuid-macros`] which comes with several convenience features.

 ````rust
 use newtype_uuid_macros::impl_typed_uuid_kinds;